Skip to main content

 My neighborhood is listed as being in the Preliminary Studies phase.
 What does this mean?

 An undergrounding project enters the Preliminary Studies phase once it has been identified as a block that will be worked on in the immediate future based on the prioritization criteria.
 This means that preliminary work is being performed.
-This work includes developing a site map, doing environmental reviews, and eventually bringing the project to City Council so that it can become an Underground Utility District; or what is also known as District Creation.
+This work includes developing a site map, doing environmental reviews, and eventually bringing the project to City Council to become an Underground Utility District, or what is also known as District Creation.
 Visit the Undergrounding Process page for more information on the District Creation process.

-My neighborhood is listed as being an Undergrounded Community.
+My neighborhood is listed as an Undergrounded Community.
 What does this mean?

 How are undergrounding projects funded?